-This is the homepage you will see when you log into the Now Platform.
+Initially, the landing page will be the ITIL Dashboard; however, if you visit another dashboard, whichever one you last visited will load the next time you log into the Now Platform.
 We'll give a quick overview and dive into some areas more deeply.
+(An alternative to this landing page is the IT Dashboard.)